huzhengdongcs/DAC-DETR/README.md

 3. If you want to train the code, you can ' sh train.sh ', and use ' sh test.sh ' to evaluate the model.
 4. Please note that our implementations are based on 8 A100 or 8 V100 GPUS.

-We will release the whole code in the future.
+We will release the whole code ASAP.

 ## Citing DAC-DETR
 If you find DAC-DETR useful to your research, please consider citing: